1. Home: Explore careers

 Career path and progression

-With experience, you may could a course to become a higher level teaching assistant (HLTA).
+With experience, you could train to become a higher level teaching assistant (HLTA).

 Current opportunities